Updated: October 2022

 However, we’re seeing more and more organisations implement further measures to go digital.
 This is of course a positive step, not only for the environment, but also in terms of cutting costs associated with producing and managing a lot of documentation.

-Once you have added electronic forms and workflows, you then have access to them forever on the intranet, which can help you to further control, search, archive, and create reports from the resulting data.
+Once you have added online forms and workflow automation, you then have access to them forever on your content management system (CMS) platform which you will use to manage your intranet or portal, which can help you to further control, search, archive, and create reports from the resulting data.

 Automated workflows route form data to managers and other appropriate employees.
 These can be designed and set up to suit the organisation and its various departments.
 Workflows use rules to enable them to adapt according to form answers or user profile.

 Workflows allow the organisation to save a lot of time on chasing up paper forms.
 Users can see at a glance if forms have been completed or are being processed.
 For the user, workflows and forms are presented in such a way that it’s simple to check the status of forms and what actions need to be applied next.

 For example, routing rules that are implemented can define whether the workflow needs to be skipped, reassigned, ended or passed to another user.
 Workflows can also be approved or rejected via email and modules added that allow a manager to approve or reject forms.